Religious and non-religious services

 Choosing where the service will take place, and who will lead the ceremony will depend on your preferences and the the personal, religious and spiritual beliefs of the person who has died.
 You may wish to conduct the funeral service yourself but if you would like to use a professional celebrant then there are a wide range of celebrants available.
 You may prefer a church minister, a humanist officiant or a civil celebrant.

 We work hard to try to introduce you to a celebrant with whom you will be able to establish an easy rapport.
 Celebrants and Ministers may have varying costs but we will be sure to advise you of these when you tell us your preference.

-Once chosen the Minister or Celebrant will meet with you to understand the individual story.
-It is here that you can discuss poems, readings and prayers to create the most fitting tribute.
+A good Minister or Celebrant will meet with you to understand the individual story of the person who has died.
+They will discuss a eulogy, poems, readings and prayers to create a fitting tribute.

 It is important that you make your wishes known.
 The person you choose to work with may have a set way of structuring a service, but if you want something different that is OK.
 The sharing of memories of a loved one is very personal and we will work with you in order to ensure that the individual is reflected just as you wish.